Pediatric eosinophilic gastroenteritis (EGE)

 As part of the immune system, eosinophils help fight allergies and infections by promoting inflammation.
 But with EGE, the inflammation starts or continues even when it is unneeded.
 Over time, the inflammation can lead to tissue damage and other symptoms and may prevent your child’s digestive system from absorbing nutrients from food.

-Children’s Health pediatric gastroenterologists are experts in diagnosing and treating digestive disorders and nutrition problems in children.
-In our evaluation, we do a complete physical exam of your child.
+• Evaluation - In our evaluation, we do a complete physical exam of your child.
 We also ask you about their personal and family medical history and any signs or symptoms you’ve noticed.
 We also review your child’s medical records, including previous surgeries, procedures, blood work and allergy testing.

 To confirm a diagnosis, your child may need one or more additional tests, which may include:

-• Endoscopic biopsy, a minimally invasive procedure to take a small tissue sample to check the level of eosinophils
+• Endoscopic biopsy - A minimally invasive procedure to take a small tissue sample to check the level of eosinophils

 We are committed to using child-friendly language, equipment and amenities, so your child feels comfortable and at ease while in our care.

 Food allergies most often trigger EGE in children.
 However, doctors don’t always know the exact causes of EGE.
-Factors that might increase your child’s risk of EGE include:

-EGE is one type of eosinophilic gastrointestinal disorder (EGID).
 Other EGIDs that affect other areas inside the digestive system include:

 At Children’s Health, our pediatric gastroenterology team treats EGE with medications, dietary changes or both treatment options.

-• Proton pump inhibitors.
-These medications reduce the production of stomach acid to relieve inflammation.
+• Proton pump inhibitors - These medications reduce the production of stomach acid to relieve inflammation.

 We help you and your child make dietary changes to eliminate or reduce the triggers of inflammation.
-Depending on your child’s specific health needs, we may recommend one of these nutrition plans:

-• Allergen elimination diet.
-This plan removes common trigger foods such as milk, soy, eggs, peanuts, wheat and seafood from your child's diet.
+• Allergen elimination diet - This plan removes common trigger foods such as milk, soy, eggs, peanuts, wheat and seafood from your child's diet.
 After a few weeks, we do an endoscopy to ensure your child’s EGD is in remission and add foods, one by one, to identify which are causing the inflammation.

-• Targeted elimination diet.
-First, your child undergoes allergy testing.
+• Targeted elimination diet - First, your child undergoes allergy testing.
 Then, we eliminate any foods your child may be allergic to from their diet.

-• Elemental diet.
-This diet involves a hypoallergenic formula with essential vitamins, minerals and proteins.
+• Elemental diet - This diet involves a hypoallergenic formula with essential vitamins, minerals and proteins.
 The proteins are broken down as amino acids or peptides to make them safe for your child to eat.
 An elemental diet provides the nutrients your child needs in a formula that won’t cause inflammation.

 Our highly trained gastroenterologists and their teams work quickly to identify your child’s trigger foods and treat inflammation before EGE causes serious problems.
-Schedule an appointment today.

 Frequently Asked Questions